 Private Room

-The private room is compact but well-organised.
-There’s enough space for two, natural light comes through the window, and everything you need is in place.
+After checking in, the private room is located on the 2nd floor.
+It’s compact but well-organised — there’s enough space for two, natural light comes through the window, and everything you need is in place.

 One standout feature: the private room comes with its own en-suite bathroom and shower booth.
 For a guesthouse, having a private shower rather than a shared one is a significant plus.